For this post I am going to show you how I painted over a very old milk painted surface with chalk paint that I made in just the color I wanted.

 1. Before you start to paint anything – remove the hardware, hinges, and knobs.
 Mark on the back of each where it goes and place them in a baggie.
 This is so important to ensure that you get the hinges and screws back in the same place when you are finished painting.
 If you don’t, you could and probably will have a problem getting doors to close right.

 2. You do not normally need to prime or sand first with chalk paint, but this piece was old and the red pigment was unlike any old paint finish I have ever seen – impossible to remove, powdery and dying my gloved fingers red.

-5. I rolled the rest on.
+5. I rolled the rest of the paint on.
 I used 2 coats of primer – letting each one dry in between coats.
 I did paint the inside after I finished the outside, because it looked dingy next to the new color.

 6. I rolled on 2 light coats of it – letting the first coat dry before adding the second.

-7. After the second coat was dry, I wanted to age the finish a bit and used Valspar Antiquing Glaze in Asphaltum 98278.
+7. Add a Glaze Finish – After the second coat was dry, I wanted to age the finish a bit and used Valspar Antiquing Glaze in Asphaltum 98278.
 I bought it at Lowes.
-I simply wiped it on in a circular motion using a soft rag and then wiped it off.
-I worked on a section at a time until I had the whole piece covered.

 Glaze is nothing more than a way to add color over paint to create different effects.
 It comes in clear, white, or dark colors like this antiquing one.
 The clear versions allow you to mix any color paint or tint to it.
 Glaze is very transparent so that you are still able to see the paint color underneath.
 It gives a paint finish depth.
 The other reason it is so nice to use is that it dries slowly so you have time to work and wipe it off to create the look you want.